Wellesley College Admission Report for Guidance Counselors

 04. Make the most of a college visit.

 For much more, see the pdf of the complete (new) publication, The College Planner.

 Wellesley’s first-year experience offers unique opportunities with a focus on intellectual exploration and engagement.

 To recognize the significance of the first-year student's transition to college, Wellesley proudly introduced a shadow-grading policy that will further enable first-year students to make a strong start in their intellectual journey at the College.
 Shadow grading means that, for first-semester students, letter grades will not be recorded on their transcript and will not ever be released outside the College.
 Their work will be graded, and these grades will be shared with the students and advisers.
-See page 1 of the Admission Report.
 Read more about shadow grading and the transformative first-year experience on our website.

 Students “write for the real world” in Calderwood Seminars in Public Writing

 Wellesley’s new series of Calderwood Seminars in Public Writing enable seniors (and some juniors) to learn how to integrate what they have learned in their major and to “translate” and communicate complex arguments and professional jargon to a broad audience.
 It’s different from the academic writing done in most courses and is central to success in life beyond college.
-See page 1 of the Admission Report.
 See also Calderwood Seminars in Public Writing including students' reflections on their courses.